 Integrating Earthly into your CI is simply a matter of automating the same steps you would use for your local installation.
 In this guide, we will walk through this process.

-The first step is to ensure that Earthly's pre-requisites are available.
-On many CI systems both of these are available in the default base image or environment.
+The first step is to ensure that Earthly's pre-requisites, Docker and Git, are available.
+On many CI systems both of these already exist in the default base image or environment.
 Refer to your provider's documentation.

 Vendors known to include these dependencies:

 docker:git with service

 In addition to Docker and Git, Earthly also requires privileged mode as it executes container builds under the hood.
 In most linux-based CI environments, this is readily available and no special setting is necessary.
 GitLab CI requires using a compatible runner (eg Docker) and explicitly enabling privileged mode.

 earth command.
 For this, you need to run the command:

 sudo /bin/sh -c 'wget https://github.com/earthly/earthly/releases/download/v0.3.11/earth-linux-amd64 -O /usr/local/bin/earth && chmod +x /usr/local/bin/earth'

 In certain CI environments, such as Jenkins, where you have access to the host, it may be more convenient to install Earthly on the host in advance, so that your builds do not need to download